Subscribe

 I recently joined a Winning Edge event – it’s great to get a booster shot of this mindset stuff because even when you are aware of how you can manage your thinking to help you to take control of your life, well, life happens doesn’t it and sometimes you can get thrown off kilter.
 A refresher on the tools and strategies to get yourself back on track is a powerful reminder that you are in charge of your thinking, and thus your emotions and actions.

-So many attendees of The Winning Edge programme say that it meets you where you are at, so each time you attend, you take something different away, something which resonates with you at that particular moment in time and you can have a different perspective on how to look at things.
+So many attendees of The Winning Edge course say that it meets you where you are at, so each time you attend, you take something different away, something which resonates with you at that particular moment in time and you can have a different perspective on how to look at things.

-On the programme I attended, the Facilitator talked about the emotional pie – a new concept to me, but which so brilliantly described our emotional capacity and how ultimately, we have the choice as to how much emotion we donate to people and situations.
+On the course I attended, the Facilitator talked about the emotional pie – a new concept to me, but which so brilliantly described our emotional capacity and how ultimately, we have the choice as to how much emotion we donate to people and situations.

 My interpretation of the concept is this – unless you have a major event going on in your life such as a serious illness – for yourself or a loved one, bereavement etc, and, you’ve had a relatively good night’s sleep, each day, you will wake with a freshly baked emotional pie.
 As the day goes on, you get to decide how your slices are given away.
 So, for example, your journey to work is peppered with hold-ups, perhaps less than cheerful people and you may be arrive late at work.
 How much angst, anger and stress you decide to donate to this, will determine how much emotional pie is given away.
 Maybe then you receive an email from someone, and you interpret this email as not very helpful, or perhaps feel the tone is not necessary, and so you spend a couple of hours winding yourself up about the meaning behind the email – more emotional pie.
 Perhaps you work through your lunch hour due to a big project and feel this is unfair – more emotional pie.
 Then the journey home involves drivers who don’t drive like you think they should, or maybe a delayed train or bus.
 More emotional pie because you feel tired, and quite frankly peed orf that it feels like this every single day.